 - Invest in research to find new treatments and a cure for paralysis.

-- Provide their services to all veterans and their families free of charge.
+- Provide our services to all veterans and their families free of charge.
 We simply couldn't do it without the public's generous support.

 SOURCE Paralyzed Veterans of America